About Our Events

 Briefings are single speaker sessions offering insights from the most senior leaders across the public, private and not-for-profit sectors.
 These events focus on strategic considerations and departmental priorities across central government.
 Briefings are typically under Chatham House rule, and include a live Q&A.

-Our panels bring together perspectives from senior leaders in the civil service, industry, academia and not-for-profit sectors to consider key issues through a uniquely cross-sector lens.
-These events typically focus on topics and policy areas where collaboration is crucial in driving progress.
-Wherever possible, we record our panellists’ opening comments and provide a short, written summary of the discussion.
+Our panels bring together perspectives from senior leaders in the civil service, industry, local government, academia and not-for-profit sectors to consider key issues through a uniquely cross-sector lens.
+These events focus on topics and policy areas where collaboration is crucial in driving progress.
+Wherever possible, we record our panellists’ opening comments.
 These resources are available to WIG members post-event in our past recordings and reports section.

 Our roundtables are senior, role-specific forums for peer discussion.
 We convene small job-specific groups, via our professional networks, to discuss shared challenges in their roles, or government policies at the (pre)consultation phase.
 These sessions are run with groups of 15 – 20 cross-sector attendees, numbers are strictly limited to ensure everyone can contribute to the conversation.